 We’ve rounded up a comprehensive list of the best lite apps and PWAs available for major apps on the market today.
+Though there are a few available in some fashion for iOS, most of the formal apps are for Android only.

 Google Maps Go